Demedia27/3MTT-Assement-blogging-api/README.md

 Blog Management

 Create a Blog: To create a new blog post, send a POST request to https://abeludoh-blogging-api.onrender.com/blogs with your blog content in the request body.
-Include the token received during sign-up or sign-in in the Authorization header as a Bearer token.
+Include the token received during sign-in in the Authorization header as a Bearer token.

 Update a Blog: To update an existing blog post, send a PUT request to https://abeludoh-blogging-api.onrender.com/blogs/:id with the blog ID in the URL and the updated content in the request body.
 Include the token in the Authorization header.